About: Erin King

 - Role : CEO / President

-- Specialist in : RPN Advanced Podortho Nurse
+- Specialist in : Registered Practical Nurse / Podortho® Nurse

-Erin King is the owner and Director of care of Feet for Life Medical Foot Care Ltd/ Feet for Life School of Podortho Nursing and President/Founder of The Ontario Podortho Nursing Association Inc. Erin brings decades of experience in the field of Podiatry practicing as a Podortho Nurse.
+Erin King is the owner and Director of care of Feet for Life Medical Foot Care Ltd., Feet for Life School of Podortho Nursing and President/Founder of The Ontario Podortho Nursing Association Inc. Erin brings decades of experience in the field of Podiatry practicing as a Podortho® Nurse/Registered Practical Nurse.
 She has extensive experience in Nursing as a twenty-five-year veteran previously working in Hospitals, long term care facilities and, private practice.

-Podortho Nurses are held to a high standard of care consistent with the core competencies and values set by The Ontario Podortho Nursing Association Inc. which is a non-for-profit organization.
+Nurses are held to a high standard of care consistent with the core competencies and values set by both the College of Nurses of Ontario and the Ontario Podortho Nursing Association Inc. (non-for-profit).

-I look forward to working with you and assisting you in obtaining a new and exciting career in foot and lower limb care.
-To register follow the link below.
+We look forward to working with you and assisting you in obtaining a new and exciting career in foot and lower limb care.
+To register follow the link below: